Javatpoint Logo

 In later years Tagore visited many countries.
 He was an unofficial ambassador of India because only his presence and speech were used to increase the prestige of India.
 However, his involvement was not in politics, but he had good and friendly relations with Mahatma Gandhi and Jawaharlal Nehru.
 Gradually with time, he became more influential as well as a legendary figure.

-In his last five years, he suffered from chronic pain and long illness and died on 7th August 1941 at the age of 80 in the room of Jorasanko Mansion where he had grown up.
-In the words of Dr Edward Thompson's "not a man only but an age had made its way at last into history.
+In his last five years, he suffered from chronic pain and a long illness and died on 7th August 1941 at the age of 80 in the room of Jorasanko Mansion where he had grown up.
+In the words of Dr. Edward Thompson, "not a man only but an age had made its way at last into history.
 He had summed up in himself as a whole age, in which India moved into the modern world".

 Tagore's awards

-Tagore got many awards.
-In 1913 he got the Nobel Prize in literature.
-In 1915 he got knighthood honor by King George V but renounced the award after the Jallianwala Bagh massacre in 1919.
-Later in March 2004, the Nobel Prize was stolen from Visva-Bharti, and the same year in the month of December, two replicas of the Nobel Prize, one of gold and another of bronze was presented by Swedish Academy.
-However, in 2016 the sheltered of the thieves was caught, and the prize was recovered.
+Tagore received many awards.
+In 1913 he got the Nobel Prize in Literature.
+In 1915 he got a knighthood honor from King George V but renounced the award after the Jallianwala Bagh massacre in 1919.
+Later in March 2004, the Nobel Prize was stolen from Visva-Bharti, and the same year in December, two replicas of the Nobel Prize, one of gold and another of bronze, were presented by Swedish Academy.
+However, in 2016 the shelter of thieves was caught, and the prize was recovered.

 His sources of income were book royalties (2000 rupees), monthly payments from Shantiniketan as part of his inheritance, and from the maharaja of Tripura as he sold the Jewellery of his family and from his bungalow of Puri.

 According to Bengalis critics, Tagore is the greatest writer.
-He left behind him a bulk of writings in all genres like poetry, prose both in Bengali and English translation, novels (3 full novels), and short stories in which 50 short stories were translated into English, several lectures, essays on various topics, letters and the plays.
-However, he had written in all genres, but he was top in his poetry.
+He left behind him a bulk of writings in all genres like poetry, prose both in Bengali and English translation, novels (3 full novels), and short stories which 50 short stories were translated into English, several lectures, essays on various topics, letters, and plays.
+However, he had written in all genres but was top in his poetry.

 His greatest collection of poems, Gitanjali, consists of 100 poems.
 He expressed his thoughts and feelings about man, god and nature in the songs of Gitanjali.
 These songs are mainly poems of devotion to god.
 Devotional poetry occupies a very important place in the Indian tradition.
 Those who write it can never be proud or arrogant.
 They can never think that they are superior to others.
 The songs in 'Gitanjali' are the best examples of devotional poetry in the modern age.
-Basically, these songs are the poet's meditation on the relationship between god, human beings and nature.
+These songs are the poet's meditation on the relationship between god, human beings, and nature.
 They are also called bhakti and mystical poems.
-W.B Yeats says in his essay on Gitanjali, "I read Rabindranath everyday; to read one line of his is to forget all the troubles of the world".
+W.B Yeats says in his essay on Gitanjali, "I read Rabindranath every day; to read one line of his is to forget all the troubles of the world".

 Some poems of 'Gitanjali' are;

 Heaven of Freedom, this poem is in the coursebook of schools and colleges where the students used to recite it.
-Another poem is the Cresent Moon; it is basically the child poem.
-In this poem, Tagore describes the beauty, innocence, humor and all mystic quality of a child.
+Another poem is The Cresent Moon; it is a child poem.
+In this poem, Tagore describes the beauty, innocence, humour and all mystic quality of a child.
 In this poem, Tagore portrays the thought and feelings of a child.
 In another poem, The Bhagavata, he explains the childhood stage of Krishna.

 In this poem, superior, he explains the older child.
 Tagore's Authorship is a poem of fancy.
 In the poem The Last Bargain, a child wins because the king with his power, the rich man with his money, and the fair maid with her beauty all looses because they cannot hire the poet.

-Some facts about Tagore that makes him a great poet are:
+Some facts about Tagore that make him a great poet are:

 • His philosophical and spiritual quest